MiaoYuFei/437group11/README.md

 - Run a development server: `npm run dev`

 - Go to [http://localhost:8080/](http://localhost:8080/) on local development machine.
 127.0.0.1 is not allowed because Google reCAPTCHA requires a domain rather than IP address.

+NOTICE: The local development server will monitor all changes to the project.
+You do not need to reload the server.
+Usually your changes will take effect immediately after saving.
+If not, click refresh button on your browser.

 NOTICE: Please run `npm run lint` prior to each commit and resolve all issues if exist.